Home > Publications > Archive. Indigenous Libraries

 2011

 Civallero, Edgardo (2011).
-Bibliotecas y pueblos originarios. g+c: Revista de gestión y cultura, (12), 61-65.
+Bibliotecas y pueblos originarios. g+c: Revista de gestión y cultura, (12), pp. 61-65.
 [Link]

 (+) Abstract

-The text examines the relationship between libraries and Indigenous peoples from a social and cultural perspective, emphasizing the potential of libraries to function as tools for empowerment, cultural preservation, and community development.
+The article examines the relationship between libraries and Indigenous peoples from a social and cultural perspective, emphasizing the potential of libraries to function as tools for empowerment, cultural preservation, and community development.
 It situates Indigenous populations within a global context marked by historical processes of marginalization, acculturation, and linguistic and cultural loss, highlighting the ongoing threats to their identities and knowledge systems.
 Within this framework, the text underscores the importance of recognizing Indigenous rights — particularly following the approval of the United Nations Declaration on the Rights of Indigenous Peoples — as a foundation for rethinking the role of cultural institutions in supporting these communities.

 The text argues that libraries and information services must move beyond traditional, standardized models and instead be designed through a deep understanding of the social, cultural, and communicative characteristics of Indigenous users.
 It emphasizes the need for rigorous community-based assessment, participatory methodologies, and the incorporation of oral traditions, multilingual resources, and culturally relevant content.
 Libraries are conceptualized not only as repositories of information but as "houses of words" and spaces for encounter, dialogue, and intercultural exchange, capable of supporting processes of identity reconstruction, education, and access to both internal and external knowledge.